Free Kitchen Hacks eBook

 Instructions

-• Plug in your waffle iron to get hot while you prepare you waffle batter.
+• Preheat your waffle iron while you prepare your batter.

 • To a large mixing bowl, add your flour, sugar, baking powder, and salt.
 Whisk to combine, ensuring there are no lumps.